-Along with our group-selected 2016 Game of the Year Awards, each member of the PC Gamer staff has independently chosen one game to commend as a personal favorite of the year.
-We'll continue to post new Staff Picks throughout the rest of 2016.
+Along with our group-selected Game of the Year Awards, each member of the PC Gamer staff independently choses one game to commend as a personal favorite of the year.
+This was one of our Staff Picks from 2016.

 Some of the most fun I've had playing a game this year came during a brief but overwhelming love affair with Overcooked.
 This frantic local co-op cooking game really captured the hearts of PC Gamer's US office—the minute the clock struck 5 pm we were crowding into a meeting room to chop tomatoes and wash dishes and plate our meals as the timer ticked down.
 Taking place in increasingly ludicrous restaurant scenarios, including a moving iceberg, a pirate ship and even the middle of a road, Overcooked requires careful concentration and coordination to fulfill specific orders in quick succession, but naturally everyone in the kitchen starts shouting at each other within just a few minutes.
 It might be even more fun to watch the madness unfold than to have a hand in it.

 The most gratifying thing about Overcooked is rising to the challenge of a new level.
 The game seems easy, at first, with an introductory few levels that just introduce you to the basics of working together to prepare ingredients, cook them, and turn them in quickly.
 But as soon as obstacles start to show up, a poorly prepared team falls apart.

 There's no single strategy that works in every kitchen, except perhaps having a team captain to Gordon Ramsay your chefs into ashamed organized obedience.
 Sometimes it's best for each player to focus on a specific task: you're on dishes, you're on chopping, you're on steaks.
 Don't.
 Burn.
 The.
 Steaks.
 You.
 Fuck.
 Got that process down?
 Good—now you have to toss aside that routine for something completely different.